International services trade & the WTO

 What is the GATS?

 The GATS is designed to apply to any type of service in any sector except those services supplied in the exercise of governmental authority.
-Members retain the right to regulate public services such as water supply, health and education.
+WTO Members retain the right to regulate public services that are supplied by the government on a non-commercial basis, such as public health or education services.

 What are Australia's commitments under the GATS?